rborder/py3status/doc/configuration.rst

 .. note::
     New in version 3.16

+You can specify the options in module or py3status configuration section.

 The following options will work on ``i3bar`` and ``py3status``.

 ``urgent_background``: Specify urgent background color for modules.